How Your Body Produces Energy (Or, Why You Felt So Bad After Today’s 1K)

 Why You Felt So Bad After That 1K

 Now that I’ve explained the pathways, it’s easier to understand.
-By the 4 minute mark (when the 1K finally ended for most of us), you’ve burned through pretty much all of your stored ATP and most of your glycogen, but your body has only been creating energy via oxygen and fat stores for a few minutes.
+By the 4 minute mark (when the 1K finally ended for most of us), you’ve burned through pretty much all of your stored ATP and most of your muscle glycogen, but your body has only been creating energy via oxygen and fat stores for a few minutes.
 You’ve spent most of your stored energy and not had the time for your body to replenish it on it’s own.

 What Should You Do

 A couple of weeks ago, I wrote a blog post about how, while a lot of sugar in the regular diet can cause problems, there are times your body needs a little, especially during training.
 During a WOD like today’s, where we red line for a specific test, and follow it up with another challenging workout, the body would benefit from taking some sugar.
 I would recommend about 15 grams of very easily absorbed carbohydrate, such as:

 - Coconut water

 - Sport beans